 When to Test for Trichomoniasis At Home

 You can now test for trichomoniasis at home.
 At myLAB Box, we specialize in helping people to take total control of their health.
 When it comes to sexually transmitted infections (STIs), “trich” is often overlooked.
 That’s a shame because it’s one of the most common STIs in the United States, according to the Centers for Disease Control and Prevention.
+Over 70% of these people will never develop any symptoms.
+This makes it much more difficult to recognize signs of the infection and be tested as a result.

 In light of this information, a trichomoniasis home test is extremely helpful for any person who is looking to be absolutely sure of his or her status.
 Today, we’ll explain the symptoms of trich and how to test for trichomoniasis at home.